JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 Val is sitting back, one leg crossed over the other.
 Like royalty on a throne.

 **INTRUDER:**(to Val)
 Tell me, Where would I have seen you?
 This booth ...
 I've been here many times.
 It's reserved for the best of the best.
 A-list celebs, NFL elites, spoiled rich trust fund kids.
 All little bitches, in my opinion.
 You seem like you can stand on your own two feet.
 I respect that.
-Like me.
-I want something, I fucking take it.
+You're like me.
+We want something, we fucking take it.

 Val lets his gaze move - slowly - to the INTRUDER.